gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: INTERP_ORDER

     Takes value of 2 (default) or 4.
     Only effective if USE_SPLINE=1.
-INTERP_ORDER=2 corresponds to linear interpolations and INTERP_ORDER=4 corresponds to cubic splines.
+INTERP_ORDER=2 corresponds to linear interpolation and INTERP_ORDER=4 corresponds to cubic splines interpolation.

 .. option:: ExtrapOrder